-This isn’t the entire story, though.
+For both Plus and regular BT customers, there are other things to think about.
 While the BT Complete Wi-Fi is fast and easy to configure, it’s lacking in many features.
 There’s no guest network at the moment and no way to set individual parental controls.

 Satellites only have a single Ethernet port, too, making them less useful where you need to hook up further wired devices.
 For those who want more control over their networks, greater features and more Ethernet ports, the Netgear RBK50 remains the top choice.
 Its app is better, it has a guest network and parental controls are available for individual family members.
 It’s a touch quicker, too.